 A successful injury claim requires good evidence of your injury’s severity along with evidence of the insured’s negligence and liability for your damages.

 Here’s how and where to get the evidence you need to prove the at-fault party was responsible for causing your injuries.
 You‘ll also gather evidence proving the severity of your injuries and the extent of your pain and suffering.

 People are injured every day in car accidents, slip and falls, dog bites, and from a variety of other causes.
 Just as there are plenty of ways for people to get hurt, there are different kinds of insurance policies that pay injury claims:

 - Homeowner’s insurance

-A claims adjuster won’t offer you a settlement unless they see tangible evidence their insured (the at-fault party) was responsible for your injuries.
-Physical evidence can be separated, identified, then marked as exhibits in support of your claim.
+No matter the type of insurance, the claims adjuster won’t offer you a settlement unless you have evidence proving their insured was responsible for your injuries.

 - Medical records

 - Witness statements

 - Torn and bloodied clothing